fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-02-nestjs-comp2.md

 <p style="text-align: justify;">Here is an example of how to choose between two services and use some attributes injected to do the processing.
 Here is using <a href="https://docs.nestjs.com/fundamentals/dynamic-modules#:~:text=Config%20module%20example-,%23,-We%27ll%20be%20using">config</a> example by environment. </p>

-<p style="text-align: justify;">Inside the module you want to use it (here will me be the message module) is added the ConfigModule passing the attribute will be used to do the decision.
-The static method 'register' is used to the logic.<p>
+<p style="text-align: justify;">The ConfigureModule is added inside the module will use it.
+In the example will be MessagesModule.
+The static method 'register' is created inside the ConfigureModule and pass a parameter to be used in the decisions.<p>

 {% highlight ruby %}
 @Module({